BMW E3

-The BMW New Six (also known as the BMW E3) is a line of mid-size luxury sedans and grand tourer coupés produced by the German automaker BMW from 1968 to 1977.
+The BMW E3 (also known as the New Six) is a line of mid-size luxury sedans produced by the German automaker BMW from 1968 to 1977.
 All models used the then-new M30 straight-6 engine.
-It marked BMW's return to the full-size luxury sedan market after a hiatus of 5 years and was introduced as a response to growing market segment dominated by Mercedes-Benz.
+It marked BMW's return to the full-size luxury sedan market after a hiatus of fiveyears and was introduced as a response to growing market segment dominated by Mercedes-Benz.
 It was important in establishing BMW's reputation as a maker of sporting luxury sedans.

-The BMW New Six coupés (better known as the BMW E9) are built on a shortened version of the E3 platform.
+The related BMW New Six coupés (better known as the BMW E9) are built on a shortened version of the E3 platform.
 The E9 coupés share engines, transmissions, some suspension and many other features with the E3 sedans.

 A total of 221,991 sedans and coupés were built.